Visa Application forms can be obtained

 Diplomats from other countries travelling to Sri Lanka on official purposes, on transfer to Sri Lanka may apply for visa two weeks prior to the date of departure with the following documents list under “ requirements”.

-Simultaneously, the respective Resident Mission of the applicant based in Sri Lanka may approach the Protocol Division of the Ministry of External Affairs of Sri Lanka to obtain prior approval in order to facilitate the visa procedure.
+Simultaneously, the respective Resident Mission of the applicant based in Sri Lanka may approach the Protocol Division of the Ministry of Foreign Affairs of Sri Lanka to obtain prior approval in order to facilitate the visa procedure.

 i. duly completed visa application form (Form available in download section)